Lady Jean Stewart: Countess of Argyll

 On 5 July 1553, Jean's marriage contract with Archibald Campbell, 5th Earl of Argyll was signed at Falkland Palace.
 Her jointure property included the lordship of Lorne and a cash dowry of 5,000 merks to be paid by Mary of Guise and Jean's brothers, the Commendators of Kelso, Holyrood, and Coldingham.
 In August 1553, Henri Cleutin mentioned the process of obtaining a dispensation from Rome for her marriage, "le memoire touchant Mademoiselle la bastarde et le filz du Conte d'argueillz".

 A wardrobe account of Mary of Guise includes clothes made as a gift for Lady Jean shortly before her wedding.
 Her cloak and skirt front had decorative bands of black satin.
 The wedding itself was in April 1554, possibly at Castle Campbell.

 During her married years, Jean lived for a time at Dunoon Castle, where her half-sister, Mary, Queen of Scots, visited her in 1563, and granted several charters during her stay there.
 The queen gave her a substantial allowance or pension of £150 Scots paid three times each year.

 The Countess was at Holyrood Palace in December 1563.
 Mary, Queen of Scots, was tired after dancing on her twenty-first birthday and stayed in bed.
 The ambassador Thomas Randolph gave the Countess a diamond ring for Mary, a gift from Elizabeth I.

+In February 1566, following the Chaseabout Raid, Mary gave her a charter of lands including Castle Campbell which were forfeited by her husband for his part in the rebellion.

 On the night of 9 March 1566, Jean Stewart, her mother Elizabeth, and her half-sister Queen Mary, witnessed the murder of Queen Mary's secretary, David Rizzio, at Holyroodhouse.
 At the baptism of Prince James at Stirling Castle in December 1566, she went in the chapel on behalf of the English ambassador, the Earl of Bedford, and was godmother.
 He gave her a valuable ruby ring.